 Little Italy Pizzeria

 You step into Little Italy Pizzeria, and an oversized photo of Naples and the Mount Vesuvius will face you from the opposite wall.
-Around it hang a myriad of blue-and-white soccer scarves with “solo Napoli” signs.
-The waitstaff and much of the clientele consists of Italian natives.
-It really feels like being in a Neapolitan restaurant, but instead of the Tyrrhenian coast, this pizzeria is actually in an indistinct Budapest neighborhood, a bit outside the city center.
+Around it hang myriad blue-and-white soccer scarves emblazoned with “solo Napoli” on them.
+Many of the servers are Italian natives.
+It feels like being in a restaurant in Naples, but instead of the Tyrrhenian coast, this pizzeria actually hides in an indistinct Budapest neighborhood a bit outside the city center.

-Though I haven't tried all of the 42 types of pizzas, I enjoyed most the Casagrande (prosciutto, Italian salami, bacon, hot pepper; €6), the simple and flavorful bufala (€6), and the namesake Little Italy (mozzarella, Italian sausage, cherry tomatoes; €8).
-The pies are between a Naples and Roman-style, closer to the former.
-Italian beers are also available, and if you’re into Italian soccer, this is the place to watch the games with fellow calcio fans.
-Note: Little Italy is closed on Mondays and Tuesdays.
+Though I haven't tried all of the 42 types of pizzas, I can definitely vouch for the Casagrande (prosciutto, Italian salami, bacon, hot pepper; €6), the simple and flavorful bufala (€6), and the namesake Little Italy (mozzarella, Italian sausage, cherry tomatoes; €8).
+The pies fall somewhere between a Naples and a Roman style, closer to the former.
+Italian beers are also available, and if you’re into Italian soccer, come here to watch the games with fellow calcio fans.
+Note that Little Italy is closed on Mondays and Tuesdays.